gboeing/osmnx/docs/source/index.rst

 Installation
 ------------

-Install OSMnx with conda (easiest):
+You can install OSMnx with conda:

 .. code-block:: shell

     conda install -c conda-forge osmnx

-or with pip:
+Alternatively, you can run OSMnx + Jupyter directly from this `docker container`_, or you can install OSMnx via pip:

 .. code-block:: shell